 Labour mobility is central to Australia’s engagement with the Pacific and Timor-Leste, providing jobs for Pacific and Timor-Leste workers and enabling them to develop skills, earn income and support their families and communities back home.

-Through the PALM scheme, links are also created between people, businesses and communities, fostering deeper connections between Australia and its Pacific family.
+Through the PALM scheme, links are also created between people, businesses and communities, fostering deeper connections between Australia and the Pacific family.